 May is National Masturbation Month.

-Now, before you stop reading, please give me a moment to explain why I have decided to make Masturbation Month the topic of the May newsletter for Puberty: The Wonder Years.
+Now, before you stop reading, please give me a moment to explain why I have decided to write about Masturbation Month.

 This might be the first time you have ever heard about this annual event.
 If so, you aren’t alone.
 Masturbation is one of those topics that very few people ever talk about.
 So, it makes sense that its commemorative month would also be largely undiscussed, let alone celebrated.
 In fact, the reason this commemoration began is because someone talked about masturbation publicly, and then, lost her job for doing so.

 Perhaps you remember Joycelyn Elders, the Surgeon General who served during President Bill Clinton’s term.
 After a speech at the 1994 United Nations World AIDS Day, Elders was asked a question about masturbation’s potential for discouraging early sexual activity.
 Her response was, “I think it is something that is part of human sexuality and a part of something that perhaps should be taught.”
 She was fired eight days later.
 The first National Masturbation Day was initiated the following year on May 7, 1995 in order to continue the discussion; later it expanded from one day to the month of May.